The Sand: Plot

 A beach patrol officer arrives.
 They implore him to help them, but he dismisses them, believing them to be under the influence of drugs.
 He walks across the sand unharmed, protected by his boots, but is killed by the creature after dropping his keys and attempting to retrieve them.
 Kaylee manages to retrieve his pepper spray.
 Mitch attempts to get to the car with his feet wrapped in towels and covered in pepper spray, but falls onto the sand and is killed.

-Kaylee frees Ronnie's fingers, then helps Chanda reach the picnic table where Jonah is injured.
+Kaylee jumps to the car and helps free Ronnie's fingers, then together with Chanda, reach the picnic table where Jonah is injured.
 While doing so, Kaylee confronts Chanda about her affair with Jonah; Chanda admits she did it out of jealousy.
 Gilbert cuts his stomach on the edge of the trash barrel.
-The scent of blood from both Ronnie and Gilbert's injuries attracts the creature, and Ronnie is pulled under the sand.
+The scent of blood from both Ronnie and Gilbert's injuries attracts the creature, and Ronnie is pulled under the sand when trying to get to the table.
 Chanda uses Mitch's idea to run across the sand to the truck with pepper-sprayed towels on her feet.
 The creature, having grown much larger tentacles, pulls Gilbert beneath the sand and knocks Chanda unconscious.

 At night, Chanda finds a self-inflatable raft in the truck, which she, Kaylee, and Jonah use to reach the patrolman's car.
 The ground erupts and a huge glowing tentacle assaults Kaylee.
 She finds two gas cans on the rear rack and uses them to set one of the tentacles ablaze.
 The trio lock themselves in the car.
 Once the tentacles stop, Kaylee and Chanda discover that Jonah has died from his injuries, and begin to cry over the loss of their friends.

 The next morning, a man finds the girls in the car, the creature having disappeared.
-They walk across the sand together, traumatized, as the creature, revealed to be an enormous jellyfish, swims toward Santa Monica Pier.
+They walk across the sand together, traumatized, as the creature, revealed to be an enormous jellyfish (roughly with a 100 meter diameter or ~7,850 m² surface area), swims toward Santa Monica Pier.